jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ###[JW Player Enterprise License Required](https://www.jwplayer.com/pricing/)

 Configuration options related to DRM for MPEG DASH and HLS streams.
-As of JW 7.3.0, both WideVine and PlayReady are supported/ JW Player 7.5.0 introduces Fairplay support for Safari on OSX and macOS, as well as Widevine DRM for Firefox.
+As of JW 7.3.0, both WideVine and PlayReady are supported/ JW Player 7.5.0 introduces Fairplay support for Safari on OSX and macOS Desktops, as well as Widevine DRM for Firefox.
 All three can be configured independently within a single setup.

 ###drm.playready